evmeshuris/ice-cream/README.md

 ## Description

-_This is programming language suggester will give a resuat of what language you should learn based on your experience, age and occupation._
+_This is a page showing ice cream from a list using loop fucntion_

 ## Setup/Installation Requirements

-* _Fill out the From_
-* _Click Submit to see tha result_
+* _Refresh to see updates_
-* _Click Start Over if you want to repeat a request_

 ## Known Bugs